MtADATA3101/Course_Documents_2025/cewil_glossary.md

 - Creative Commons License: "A public copyright license that allows free distribution of a copyrighted work, while letting the creator specify how others can use it."
 - Trustworthy Digital Repository (TDR): "A digital archive that is reliable and certified to preserve and provide long-term access to valuable digital assets."
 - COUNTER usage statistics: "A standardized, project-counting standard that provides consistent and comparable usage reports for online resources."
 - Peer review: "The process where experts in a field evaluate a research article's quality and validity before it is published."

 - Terms:

-Work-integrated learning: WIL is a model and process of experiential education which formally and intentionally integrates a student’s academic studies with learning in a workplace or practice setting.
+"Work-integrated learning: WIL is a model and process of experiential education which formally and intentionally integrates a student’s academic studies with learning in a workplace or practice setting."
 (I got this here: https://cewilcanada.ca/CEWIL/CEWIL/About-Us/About.aspx?hkey=a6a9c3e4-d096-4353-b76d-74323727a95a)